ImaginaryNeon/I-can-t-think-of-a-good-balatro-mod-name/README.md

 Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), which I hope I grabbed the right link for.

 Contains:
-- 5 Jokers (One of which doesn't work currently, have fun!)
+- 5 Jokers (One of which doesn't work currently, due to my ineptitude)
 - 1 new Boss Blind
 - A third line to help this list not seem as shallow as it is.